holomodular/ServiceBricks-Documentation/README.md

 * [Modules](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/Modules.md): Registering a module with ServiceBricks.
 * [Request and Response Objects](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/RequestAndResponse.md): Request and response objects and their usage.
 * [Service Bus](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/ServiceBus.md): ServiceBus and communicating with other microservices.
+* [ServiceQuery](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/ServiceBus.md): Dynamically query SQL and NoSQL database engines over REST APIs.

+## Getting Started
+* [Examples and Quickstart Applications](https://github.com/holomodular/ServiceBricks-Examples): View all our examples to create your own applications quickly.

+## Official Pre-Built Microservices
+We have developed several pre-built microservices to help get you started.
+View the following repositories for more information:
+* [Cache Microservice](https://github.com/holomodular/ServiceBricks-Cache): This repository is a temporary generic data storage microservice.
+* [Logging Microservice](https://github.com/holomodular/ServiceBricks-Logging): This repository is a service-scoped or centralized application and web request logging microservice.
+* [Notification Microservice](https://github.com/holomodular/ServiceBricks-Notification): This repository is a notification and delivery of emails and SMS messages microservice.
+* [Security Microservice](https://github.com/holomodular/ServiceBricks-Security): This repository is an authentication, authorization and application security microservice supporting JWT token membership for all ServiceBricks microservices.

+## Developing Your Own Microservices

+* [Setup Development Environment](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/APIServices.md): In order to develop ServiceBricks microservices, these are the tools you should have installed.
+* [Xunit Testing Framework](https://github.com/holomodular/ServiceBricks-Documentation/blob/main/V1/XunitTesting.md): Test and verify your microservice is working correctly in the platform.

 ## License